The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Preliminaries

-We pay particular attention to the local moduli of quasi-regular Sasakian structures on links of isolated singularities, so our focus is on orbifolds that are quasi-smooth weighted hypersurface in certain weighted projective space.
-For this kind of orbifolds the group $H^1\left(\mathcal{Z}, \Theta_{\mathcal{Z}}\right)$ has a precise description.
-The proof of the next two theorems can be found in \cite{BBG}.
+We pay particular attention to the local moduli of quasiregular Sasakian structures on links of isolated singularities, so we focus on orbifolds that are quasismooth weighted hypersurfaces in certain weighted projective spaces.
+Moreover, all the orbifolds under discussion in this article have finite automorphism group, so we will assume $H^0\left({Z}, \Theta_{{Z}}\right)=0.$ The proof of the next two theorems can be found in \cite{BBG}.
 (See also \cite{BGK}.)